konijntjesbroek/coding_dojo/belts.md

 ## Yellow Belt
 You know what programming is and chose a programming language.
 This color symbolizes sunlight.
 Here, you will learn basic programming concepts that will serve as a foundation of your entire journey to Mastery.
-### Requirements for elevation: Understand and know how to use ->
+### Requirements for elevation:
+-Understand and know how to use ->
  - Variables
  - Conditional statements
  - Loops
  - Functions
  - (Extra) pointers
 - Work on programming challenges in#🧠-challenge-proposals  and submit your solutions in the #📥-challenge-submissions channel.
 - Submit a project (in the #📥-project-submission  channel) that showcases the required skills.
-- Submit at least three(3) new challenges for future Yellow Belt *ote: Remember to use the “HELP” space in case you need help with one of the requirements.
+- Submit at least three(3) new challenges for future Yellow Belt *Note: Remember to use the “HELP” space in case you need help with one of the requirements.
 Do not hesitate.*
 [
 2:28 AM
 ]